-Erris Resources holds six licence areas covering an area of 159km2, which comprise the Abbeytown Project, in County Sligo.
+Erris Resources holds five licence areas covering an area of 136km2, which comprise the Abbeytown Project,in County Sligo.

 The area is a proven mineral district, centred on the old lead-silver mine of Abbeytown.
-Abbeytown is a brownfields exploration project with underground access and evidence of mineralisation extending southwards from the historic workings.
+Abbeytown is a brownfields exploration project with underground access and evidence of mineralisation extending southwards from the historic workings to new targets near the Ox Mountains Fault Zone.
 In addition, there is regional exploration potential at Skreen, Lugawarry, and Streamstown, all within 15km of Abbeytown.